 Mountain areas-A spirit of innovation

-Being obliged to deal with major challenges in their every day life, mountain people have been dynamic and innovative down the ages.
+Being obliged to deal with major challenges in their everyday life, mountain people have been dynamic and innovative throughout the ages.
 Problems of remoteness and accessibility, lack of services, sparseness of population and businesses, etc. all these disadvantages mountain areas have to face do have a positive implication as well.
-New ideas and original ways of overcoming these difficulties illustrate that constraints can be turned into engines of innovation, innovation being here understood in a broad sense, as being not only technological but also incremental, organisational, social, environmental.
+New ideas and original ways of overcoming these difficulties illustrate that constraints can be turned into engines of innovation, innovation being here understood in a broad sense, as being not only technological but also organisational, social, environmental, etc.

 Innovation at the core of Europe’s vision

 Innovation is increasingly considered as a key lever solution to achieve greater competitiveness of European countries at a global scale and to respond to the consequences of the financial crisis of 2008.
 To do this, European policy makers have made a commitment to encourage all European regions to better stimulate innovation and competitiveness and to help them build on their strengths.
 Several strategies have been developed to this end:

 - EU2020 Strategy – Innovation Union: Innovation, together with research, is the core of this strategy aiming to energize European businesses.
 Constantly raising awareness of the opportunities that lie in mountain and rural areas will be of high importance for future policy developments in that respect.

 - EU Innovation Partnerships: the European Commission introduced “Innovation Partnerships” as from 2011, starting with one partnership dedicated to “Active and Healthy Ageing” followed-up by Agricultural Productivity and Sustainability, Water, Raw Materials, and Smart Cities.
 Mountain areas should have their say and collaborate in those partnerships in order to raise awareness of the specificities of these regions.